mk/clerk-px23/README.md

 [^sci]: [Small Clojure Interpreter](https://github.com/babashka/sci) by Michiel Borkent

 The process of conveying a value to the client is a _presentation_, a term taken from Common Lisp systems that support similar features (TODO ref, screen shot).
-The process of presentation makes use of _viewers_, which are quoted forms containing the source code for a Clojure function that specifies how the client should render a given data structure.
+The process of presentation makes use of _viewers_, which a set of keys to quoted forms containing the source code for a Clojure function that specifies how the client should render a given data structure.
 When a viewer form is received on the client side, it is compiled into a function that will be then called on data sent by the server.

 When the `present` function is called on the server side, it defaults to performing a depth-first traversal of the data structure it receives, attaching appropriate viewers at each node of the tree.
 The resulting structure containing both data and viewers is then sent to the client.
 TODO can this section be more clear?